 A study of the philosophy, principles, and practices of evangelizing and discipling middle and high school age students within the context of their own diverse cultures.
 Certain “axioms” and “paradigms” of adolescent ministry will be examined and evaluated for their effectiveness as tools for understanding and reaching students with the gospel.

-YOUT 630 is consistent with the program learning outcomes of scholarship, research, and professional communication based upon the course’s learning outcomes that consist of a synthesis that includes analysis, comparisons, examinations, and identification of student ministry, resulting in the construction of a student ministry strategy that balances evangelism and discipleship.
+YOUT 630 is consistent with the program learning outcomes of scholarship, research, and professional communication.
+This course’s learning outcomes include analysis, comparisons, examinations, and identification of student ministry, resulting in the construction of a student ministry strategy that balances evangelism and discipleship.

 Measurable Learning Outcomes